pedroalbanese/gost-jwt/README.md

 JSON Web Tokens are an open, industry standard method (RFC 7519) for representing claims securely between two parties.
 This version only works with HMAC-Streebog signatures.
 ECDH_ES variant, consists in the direct use of a shared symmetric key as the Content Encryption Key (CEK) for the block encryption step (recommended).

 ## Usage of gost-jwt:
-  One of the following flags is required: sign, verify -alg string
+<pre>  One of the following flags is required: sign, verify
+  -alg string
         signing algorithm identifier (default "HG256") -claim value